JBarna/SpotifyKeep/readme.md

 ### How to use
 * `hotkey` - Press `Alt` and `~` together to save the song you're listening to.
 Even works if the song is playing from a different source like Sonos!
-* `right click` - the icon to access options, report issues, quit, and update.
+* `click` - the icon to access options, report issues, quit, and update.

 ## Wait, there's more!
 SpotifyKeep also copies all of your saved songs to a backup playlist named `Keep`.
 This is for a few reasons: